Getting Around Antigua (Traveller’s Guide)

 This is one of the most important bus routes if you’re just getting around by bus because English Harbour is one of the most popular places to visit on Antigua, and it’s near many other popular places, like Nelson’s Dockyard and some good scuba diving locations.

 Before deciding to stay in English Harbour for part of my trip, I debated taking the bus to get around, and was glad I didn’t after seeing the hills.
+Walking on hills in the heat don’t always go well for me.

 How to Get From St.John’s to Jolly Harbour